algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 #### Managing your Bitbucket Server authorization

-If you want to review your Bitbucket Server authorization status, you can visit your user settings page.
+If you want to review your Bitbucket Server authorization status, you can visit your account settings page.
 Simply scroll to the "Source Code Management" section to view any prior Bitbucket Server authorizations.